PALA TODAY – Wednesday 7/23/14 - National Hot Dog Day

 Wed 11:30a – “Radio Curious” with Barry Vogel covering a wide array of topics concerning life and ideas – 30 minutes – recorded from Pacifica network

-Wed 12:30p, repeat Sun 1:30p – “Galaxy Moonbeam Night Site” with Mike, Smitty and the Galaxy Moonbeam Gang talking about the history of media and communications.
+Wed 12:30p, repeat Sun 1:30p – “Galaxy Moonbeam Night Site” with Gilbert Smith, Mike Bragg and the Galaxy Moonbeam Gang talking about the history of media, pop culture and stuff related to the baby boomer generation.
 Podcasts available at the GMNS web site – 30 min - recorded

-Wed 4p - “Heaven Bound Gospel Music” – locally produced inspirational music with hosts Rev. Dennis Trujillo and Rev. Ken Johnson – 30 min – recorded
+Wed 4p - “Heaven Bound Gospel” – locally produced inspirational music with hosts Rev. Dennis Trujillo and Rev. Ken Johnson – 30 min – recorded